caw8616/masterclass-fruits/README.txt

 1. Group Box View in SwiftUI 2.0
 1. Disclosure View in SwiftUI 2.0
 1. Displaying views dynamically in a List View  with a loop

+*Part of the tutorials offered on the udemy course "The Complete iOS 14 App Development Course with SwiftUI 2 From Beginner to Advanced App Developer with Xcode and Swift 5" by Robert Petras*